- Can I send my application materials directly to the department?

 - Can I jump into doing research right away?

 - I have been assigned a first year advisor.
-Does this mean I will be working with this professor on my dissertation?
+Are they my research advisor?

 - What should I do the summer before my first semester to prepare for the Ph.D.
 Program?

 - Is there an orientation for incoming students before Fall semester starts?
 If so, when is it?

 - What classes should I register for in my first semester?